 Nothing can be easier than getting your hands on a wood hiking stick.
 The original Boy Scout Handbook recommends a broom handle — still a sound suggestion today.
 Most scout shops sell commercial hiking sticks.

-My favorite online retailer is Brazos Walking Sticks.
+My favorite online retailer is Brazos Walking Sticks (main site).
 Outstanding quality in a variety of woods and heights.
 A Brazos hiking stick arrived for each of my boys as they became scouts, a kind gift from their grandpa.
 And when one of the sticks lost its embedded compass, Brazos sent a replacement, no questions asked.
 The Brazos stick that interests me the most is their bamboo model.
 It should have a great, lightweight feel in the hand while being tougher than metal.